i3drobotics/i3dr_rtabmap_ws/README.md

 ```
 sudo cp PATH_TO_REPO/deps/opencv/package.xml PATH_TO_REPO/src/opencv/package.xml
 ```
+This is done so that the latest 3.4 version of opencv can be used without relying on a 3rd party to keep the package up to date.
 *Make sure to change 'PATH_TO_REPO' to the path to where you cloned this repository*

 # Build workspace